 All tablets have a finite amount of data storage, so you should keep a regular eye on how much you have available.
 On an iPad, you’ll find this information under Settings – General – Storage.

 Failure to make sure you have some free space could mean you run out of room for transaction data or risk your iPad crashing in the middle of a transaction.

 Use a dedicated device

-This tip relates to the previous piece of advice, and the tip discussing children and iPads.
+This tip relates to the previous advice about children and iPads.

 Unless you only use your iPad POS system very occasionally, it makes sense to dedicate an iPad specifically to your point of sale needs.

-In other words, you probably shouldn’t use the same iPad to play Candy Crush, take a bunch of photos, and play with lots of apps.
-Get yourself another tablet device to do these things.
-Not only does this mean you have one device dedicated to point of sale, it can also mean you have a spare to switch to if the main device is lost or stolen, or suffers a hardware failure.
+In other words, you probably shouldn’t use the same iPad to play Candy Crush, take a bunch of photos and play with lots of apps.
+Get yourself another device to do these things.
+Not only does this mean you have one device dedicated to your point of sale, it can also mean you have a spare one to switch to if the main device is lost or stolen, or suffers a hardware failure.